SmallMistake/Modding-NiD/README.md

 Contains information on where models are stored and how to extract them

 ### Music
-Contains information about audio files and describes how to play them
+Contains information about audio files,how to play them, and insert custom music

 ### Route Data
 Contains information on how routes are handled